Who we are

 That’s where Mentors for Youth comes in!
 We seek to match youth between the ages of 6 and 14 with caring adults (16 years or older) who wish to spend two hours every other week for one year together (although most matches last an average of 2.5 years!).

 Mentors work with their mentees to establish goals and develop life skills, such as decision-making, problem-solving, and communication.
 They also engage in activities that promote positive youth development, such as agency sponsored outings, community service projects, and recreational activities.

 Erin Kidwell was born and raised in Jasper, IN and graduated from Jasper High School in 2016.
 She received her Bachelor’s in Psychology from University of Evansville in 2020 and a Master’s in Social Work from The University of Southern Indiana in May of 2022.

 Erin began her relationship with Mentors for Youth as a summer intern in 2021 under Kaiva, our case manager.
-It didn’t take long for her to fall in love with the mission of Mentors for Youth, as the impact on the community was evident.
+It didn’t take long for her to fall in love with the mission of Mentors for Youth.
 In general, she found a passion for nonprofit work and is incredibly honored to be starting her career at an organization that means so much to her.